 In some cases, it takes many months (or longer) to settle a claim because one party simply will not budge on a settlement agreement.
 For example, perhaps an insurance company refuses to pay a reasonable amount of damages to an injured victim.
 The victim’s attorney is then forced to file a lawsuit to pursue legal action against the insurance company.

 However, the insurance company may still refuse to settle for quite some time.
 It is not unusual for “courthouse steps” settlements to occur literally moments before a trial is scheduled to begin.

 California Personal Injury Attorneys Can Help Facilitate Settlements

 At Kuvara Law Firm, our San Rafael, California personal injury attorneys are skilled negotiators and have obtained favorable settlements for many of our clients.
 We ensure that our clients’ current and future needs are addressed in their settlement agreements.
-To schedule a free consultation with our legal team, call 800-446-5879.
+To schedule a free consultation with our legal team, call 1-800-4-INJURY.